-No expenditure may be made for or on behalf of a committee without the authorization of the treasurer or his designated agent.
+No expenditure may be made for or on behalf of a committee without the authorization of the candidate, treasurer or his designated agent.
+The candidate is ultimately responsible for compliance with the requirements.

-II.
 Contents of All Campaign Finance Reports

 All campaign finance reports shall include the following information regarding the campaign's receipts and disbursements: